The ultimate guide to Google’s time-saving keyboard shortcuts

 1. We’ll start with one of the most useful keyboard shortcuts you’ll ever encounter: Anytime you make an action-related email mistake in Gmail—sending a message before it’s finished, archiving or deleting something on accident, moving an email into an inbox tab where it doesn’t belong, or whatever—Ctrl-z or just z by itself will undo your most recent action.
 Whew.

 2. You may know that c will open the Gmail composing tool for a new email.
-Shift-c will open that same tool in a standalone browser window on top of your inbox—so you can work on writing your email while leaving yourself an unobstructed view.
+Shift-c will open that same tool in a stand-alone browser window on top of your inbox—so you can work on writing your email while leaving yourself an unobstructed view.

 3. On a similar note, Shift-r will start a reply in a new window when you’re viewing an email, while Shift-a will pop a reply-all into that same out-of-thread element.

-4. Anytime you’re viewing a thread of multiple messages, tapping the : key will cause the conversation to expand, so you see every single message in its full, unhidden form—while ; will collapse the thread back down so you see only a single email at a time.
+4. Anytime you’re viewing a thread of multiple messages, tapping the : key will cause the conversation to expand so that you see every single message in its full, unhidden form.
+Taping the ; key will collapse the thread back down so you see only a single email at a time.

-5. Maybe the Gmail keyboard shortcut that saves me more time than any other: While you’re composing any sort of email on the Gmail website, Ctrl-Enter will send it for you in a snap.
+5. The Gmail keyboard shortcut that saves me more time than perhaps any other?
+While you’re composing any sort of email on the Gmail website, Ctrl-Enter will send it for you in a snap.

 Google Calendar